Azure-Samples/active-directory-b2c-graph-trustframework-policy/CICDINSTRUCTIONS.md

     1. Name: tenantId, Value: 'yourtenant.onmicrosoft.com'

 1. Switch to Tasks tab
-1. Select Agent job, from right side search for 'PowerShell' and add it.
+1. Select Agent job, and then select '+' to add a task to the Agent job.
+From right side search for 'PowerShell' and add it.
+There might be multiple 'PowerShell' tasks, such as Azure PowerShell etc. Please choose the one which says just 'PowerShell'.
 1. Select newly added 'PowerShell Script' task.
 1. Enter following values
     1. Task Version: 1.*